 The second effective method is a consensus-making decision process where everybody can veto the way forward.
-This method is much more costly, but can (and should) be used in rare and carefully selected scenarios.
+This method is much more costly, but can (and should) be used in rare and carefully selected scenarios where the number of people concerned is graspable - typically 30 or less.
+Be careful with establishing consensus decisions as an organizational requirement, though - it would be extremely cheap for an adversary to kill the operational ability of the swarm by putting one person in the group to veto every significant decision.